 Venturing 101 is a set of short courses on topics relevant to launching a venture.
 After completing the experience, you will have more knowledge about the venturing process using the Lean Canvas framework.
 You can use the mini-course content to gain exposure to venturing and self-assess your readiness to advance in the venturing process.
 Courses will be offered online through D2L and you will complete the courses asynchronously at your own pace.
 Each course is expected to take 6-10 hours to complete.
 You can choose to complete as many courses as you desire.
-You will receive a virtual badge for completing a course and a virtual pathway badge for completing the entire set of courses.
+You will receive a virtual badge for completing the core set of courses.

 Specific learning outcomes include, participants should be able to: